kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

    - If the same event is processed again, the database rejects the duplicate
    - The function gracefully handles this case without error or side effects

-   This approach ensures the same order fulfillment record won't be inserted multiple times, even when the same `OrderPlaced` event is processed repeatedly.
+   This approach ensures that the same order fulfillment record is not inserted multiple times, even when the same `OrderPlaced` event is processed repeatedly.
    :::

 ## Step 8.
 Process New Events in Real-Time